-Best Place to stay in Sydney Australia
+Best Places to Stay in Sydney Australia

-Is Bondi Best?
+Is Bondi the Best Beach?

 Most visitors to Australia want to see the sun and sand.
 So while Sydney's Eastern Suburbs are the most expensive, they're also the place most tourists prefer.

 Bondi is the most famous beach, but it's overcrowded for that reason.
 You can check out how busy it gets on the North Bondi webcam.
 Also, the bars can get rough at night.
 It's popular with backpackers, but families tend to go to one of the many other beaches along that stretch of coast.
 They all have the same soft sand as Bondi and most of them are much prettier!

 Clovelly is family-friendly because it has a safe surfside pool, plus it has a long breakwater to protect sea bathers from the surf.
 Bring a snorkel and you can also see some amazing marine life!
 Bronte has more surf but it also has huge grassed areas for picnics and barbecues.
 If you want the liveliness of Bondi without the rough element, Coogee is a good choice: it has a great vibe, lots of cafes and restaurants, a long sandy beach to rival Bondi's - and an express bus to the city.

 You can save money by staying a little away from the coast, in Randwick, Kensington or Kingsford – the beaches are a short bus ride or walk, and there's good bus transport to town.

 Surfers will hotly dispute which Sydney beaches offer the best surf, but my surfer friends all live in the Northern Beaches, not the Eastern Suburbs.
 Top choices are Curl Curl, Narrabeen, Dee Why or Palm Beach (where the television series "Home and Away" is filmed).
 Getting to other parts of Sydney from these suburbs is an absolute pain in the neck as there's no train line - but if you're a surfer, they're worth the effort!